 Since we are now at the beginning of the EU's new financial period 2021-2027, the EU budget envelope is the biggest so far, amounting to EUR 1,824.3 billion, with more than EUR 25 billion in current prices available to Croatia.
 Financing is provided from the European Regional Development Fund and the Cohesion Fund.
 As a continuation of the current financial period 2014-2020, investment in the water sector projects will be implemented through the Operational Program Competitiveness and Cohesion 2021-2027 (PCC 2021-2027).
 PCC 2021-2027 is in the water sector part still directed at achieving the greener and more resilient Europe objectives which will contribute to quality and sustainable water management.
 Among other things, investment priorities have been defined for the reduction of losses in water supply networks and increasing the capacities of users for the purpose of long-term sector, particularly when it comes to public water supply and compliance with EU requirements.
-The MFF 2021-2027 allocation which is available for investment in projects concerning the improvement of the water and wastewater systems amounts to EUR 695 million, of which EUR 56.6 million is provided for investment in the improvement of public water supply systems.
+The MFF 2021-2027 allocation which is available for investment in projects concerning the improvement of the water and wastewater systems amounts to EUR 695 million (Specific objective 2.v Promoting access to water and sustainable water management (CF)), of which EUR 56.6 million is provided for investment in the reduction of water supply systems.